Skip to content

 Hammer Round 6+ RB depth

 Don't roster two RBs and call it a day.
 Roster four or five from the late-round handcuff and year-2 archetypes.
-Use the draft kit to identify which late-round backs match the historical hit profile.
+Use the draft kit to identify which late-round backs match the historical hit profile, and browse the Marketplace for sharp creators whose RB projections lean on the three "stable" traits instead of just following ADP.

 Caveats on the backtest